m4cit/slangID2/README.md

 # Source of the data

-Most of the hand-picked sentences come from archive.org's [Twitter Stream of June 6th](https://archive.org/details/archiveteam-twitter-stream-2021-06).
+Most of the phrases are hand-picked and come from archive.org's [Twitter Stream of June 6th](https://archive.org/details/archiveteam-twitter-stream-2021-06).

-Some of the sentences / phrases come from me personally, which you might recognize due to their sad and depressing nature.
+Some come from me personally, which you might recognize due to their sad and depressing nature.

 # Recognition of Open Source use